Evaporation: Combustion vaporization

 Fuel droplets vaporize as they receive heat by mixing with the hot gases in the combustion chamber.
 Heat (energy) can also be received by radiation from any hot refractory wall of the combustion chamber.

 Pre-combustion vaporization

 Internal combustion engines rely upon the vaporization of the fuel in the cylinders to form a fuel/air mixture in order to burn well.

-The chemically correct air/fuel mixture for total burning of gasoline has been determined to be 15 parts air to one part gasoline or 15/1 by weight.
+The chemically correct air/fuel mixture for total burning of gasoline has been determined to be about 15 parts air to one part gasoline or 15/1 by weight.
 Changing this to a volume ratio yields 8000 parts air to one part gasoline or 8,000/1 by volume.

 Film deposition

 Thin films may be deposited by evaporating a substance and condensing it onto a substrate, or by dissolving the substance in a solvent, spreading the resulting solution thinly over a substrate, and evaporating the solvent.
 The Hertz–Knudsen equation is often used to estimate the rate of evaporation in these instances.